 The Company resolves to cooperate with the State in carrying out the State's responsibilities by developing a local business development program to promote economic development and growth in the area of communities impacted by the Project.
-Such a program would be modified from time to time to fit the existing circumstances the legal profession related to the particular operating phase (development, construction and operation) in the life of the Project.
+Such a program would be modified from time to fit the existing circumstances related to the particular operating phase (development, construction and operation) in the life of the Project.
 The program would be based on the objectives listed in Annex C.